Thomas Lombe: Early life

-He was born the eldest son of Henry Lombe, a worsted weaver of Norwich, who died in 1695, leaving his older sons Thomas and John under the care of his executors, while the younger sons Benjamin and John were to be brought up by their mother, Henry Lombe's second wife.
+Lombe was born the eldest son of Henry Lombe, a worsted weaver in Norwich who died in 1695.
+Thomas and his brother John, the oldest of the four sons, were cared for by his executors after his death, while their brothers, Benjamin and John, were brought up by their mother, Henry Lombe's second wife.

-In the early years of the 18th century Lombe found his way to London, where he was apprenticed to Samuel Totton, a mercer, and was admitted to the freedom of the Mercers' Company in 1707.
-In the same year he became a freeman of the city of London, and he eventually established himself as a merchant.

-Silk manufacturer
+Career

-In 1718 Lombe obtained a patent (No. 422) for "three sorts of engines never before made or used in Great Britaine, one to winde the finest raw silk, another to spin, and the other to twist the finest Italian raw silk into organzine in great perfection, which was never before done in this country."
+In the early years of the 18th century, Lombe was apprentice to Samuel Totton, a mercer, and admitted to the freedom of the Mercers' Company in 1707.
+In the same year, he became a freeman of the City of London.
+He eventually established himself as a merchant.
+He obtained a patent (No. 422) in 1718 for "three sorts of engines never before made or used in Great Britaine, one to winde the finest raw silk, another to spin, and the other to twist the finest Italian raw silk into organzine in great perfection, which was never before done in this country."
 Lombe employed his half-brother John Lombe to learn Italian silk processes.

 The Lombes set up a new mill at Derby in 1719, on an island in the River Derwent, adjacent to a disused mill that had belonged to Thomas Cotchett and was built by George Sorocold.
-It eventually became a lucrative concern, known as Lombe's Mill.
-The patent expired in 1732, when Lombe petitioned Parliament for an extension, opposed by cotton and worsted spinners.
-The bill was thrown out, but subsequently an act rewarded Lombe with £14,000, one of the conditions being that he should deposit models of his machinery in a public institution.
+It eventually became a lucrative concern known as Lombe's Mill.
+The patent expired in 1732, when Lombe petitioned Parliament for an extension, a move opposed by cotton and worsted spinners.
+The bill was thrown out but a subsequent Act awarded Lombe £14,000, one of the conditions being that he should deposit models of his machinery in a public institution.
 Models were placed in the Tower of London.

-Public life, and death

-Lombe was an alderman of Bassishaw ward in the city of London, and was chosen sheriff of London in 1727.
+Lombe was an alderman of Bassishaw ward in the City of London, and was chosen sheriff of London in 1727.
 He was knighted on 8 July of the same year, when he attended at court to present a congratulatory address from the city to George II on his accession.
-He died on 8 January 1739 at his house in Old Jewry.

-Legacy

-Lombe's Mill was sold to Samuel Lloyd and William Wilson, after Thomas Lombe's death.
+After Lombe's death in 1739, Lombe's Mill was sold to Samuel Lloyd and William Wilson.
 It continued to spin silk until 1890, when it partly collapsed.
-In the 1740s Charles Roe built mills based on Lombe's, in Macclesfield.
-A description of Lombe's machinery was in Rees's Cyclopædia.
+In the 1740s, Charles Roe built mills based on Lombe's in Macclesfield.
+A description of Lombe's machinery appeared in Rees's Cyclopædia.